tamu-edu/dor-hprc-tools-GCATemplates/README.md

 Many scripts have sample data so you can run the template script to learn about the software output files.

-The template scripts were provided by HPRC and HPRC users.
+The template scripts were provided by HPRC staff and users.

 Run the command to start browsing the menu